sven-hash/docs/versioned_docs/version-0.11.0/run-nym-nodes/mixnodes.md

 ### Initialize your mixnode

-Here's how you initialize a mixnode if you are running one locally for testing, or just curious:
+Here's how you initalise a mixnode if you are running one locally for testing, or just curious:

 ```
 ./nym-mixnode init --id winston-smithnode --host $(curl ifconfig.me)